Welcome to today's edition of the Rush 24-7 podcast.

 Don't know who he was.

-And then there was a deaf guy sitting next to him because the blonde guy was having to tell a deaf guy he has to repeat every line.
+And then there was a deaf guy sitting next to him because the blonde guy was having to tell a deaf guy, he has to repeat every line.

 And then a deaf guy would start laughing after everybody else already stopped laughing.

-You notice the people who can't hear.
+You notice people can't hear.

 Here's the next one from Mitt Romney.